 Which Court Will Hear Your Matter?

+All matters of Fraud – Using False Document will be dealt with in either the ACT Magistrates Court or the ACT Supreme Court.
 When a matter is dealt with summarily (in the Magistrates Court) the maximum penalty is $15,000, five years imprisonment or both.
 When the matter is dealt with on indictment (in the Supreme Court) the maximum penalty could be imposed.

 The maximum penalty is $15,000 penalty units and/or 10 years imprisonment; however the court can impose any of the following penalties: